syntasso/workshop/installing-kratix/README.md

 - discover available services that are already fit-for-purpose.
 - consume services on demand using standard Kubernetes APIs.
 - move focus away from infrastructure toward adding product value.
-<br><br>
-Now that you know more about Kratix, follow the steps below to install Kratix locally.

 <br>
 <hr>
 <br>

-## <a name="install-kratix"></a> Quick Start: Install a multi-cluster Kratix using KinD

 ## <a name="prerequisites"></a>System setup
 For this workshop, we'll use Kratix on two local Kubernetes clusters.
-Install the prerequisites listed below if required.
+Install the prerequisites listed below if they aren't already on your system.

 1. `kind` CLI / **Kubernetes-in-Docker(KinD)**: <br/>
-  Used to create local Kubernetes clusters in Docker. <br/>
+  Used to create and manage local Kubernetes clusters in Docker. <br/>
   See [the quick start guide](https://kind.sigs.k8s.io/docs/user/quick-start/) to install.

 1. `docker` CLI / **Docker**: <br />
-  Used to create containers. `kind` (above) requires that you have Docker installed and configured. <br/>
+  Used to orchestrate containers. `kind` (above) requires that you have Docker installed and configured. <br/>
   See [Get Docker](https://docs.docker.com/get-docker/) to install.

-1. `kubectl` / **Kubernetes command-line tool**: <br/> The CLI for Kubernetes&mdash;allows you to run commands against Kubernetes clusters. <br/>
+1. `kubectl` / **Kubernetes command-line tool**: <br/> The CLI for Kubernetes&mdash;allows you to run commands against Kubernetes clusters.<br/>
 See [the install guide](https://kubernetes.io/docs/tasks/tools/#kubectl).

-###  <a name="delete-clusters"></a>Update your Docker resource allocations
+## <a name="delete-clusters"></a>Update your Docker resource allocations
 In order to complete all tutorials in this series, you must allocate enough resources to Docker.
 Docker requires:<br><br>
 * 5 CPU
 * 12GB Memory